BerkeleyLab/inference-engine/README.md

 fpm test --compiler ifx --profile release --flag "-fopenmp-target-do-concurrent -qopenmp -fopenmp-targets=spir64 -O3"
 ```

-#### HPE (`crayftn.sh`)
+#### Under Development
-Support for the Cray Compiler Environment (CCE) Fortran compiler is under development.
+We are corresponding with the developers of the compiler(s) below developers about addressing the compiler issues preventing building newer Fiats releases.

-Building with the CCE `ftn` compiler wrapper requires an additional trivial wrapper
+#### HPE Cray Compiler Environment (CCE) (`crayftn.sh`)
-shell script.
-For example, create a file `crayftn.sh` with the following contents and
+Building with the CCE `ftn` compiler wrapper requires an additional trivial wrapper.
-place this file's location in your `PATH`:
+For example, create a file `crayftn.sh` with the following contents and place this file's location in your `PATH`:
 ```
 #!/bin/bash